Objectives of the service

 UV-San is designed to be used several times a day after the transport of a patient, without the intervention of specialized operators and without the use of chemicals products.
 The ease of use allows to reduce significantly the downtime of ambulances with respect to standard sterilization procedures, increasing the usage time of ambulances.

 The patented system for control of UVC radiation and ozone concentration ensures high level of safety to Health Operators and patients.
-In addition, GPS and SATCOM allow to keep a real-time and complete traceability of all the Sterilization Operations performed.
+In addition, GNSS and SATCOM technologies allow to keep a real-time and complete traceability of all the Sterilization Operations performed.
 These technical characteristics allow UV-San to offer two main features:

-- Real Time Remote Monitoring of Sterilization Level, supporting the national health system and the community in facing the spread of COVID-19 and other pathogens
+Real-Time Remote Monitoring of Sterilization Level, supporting the national health system and the community in facing the spread of COVID-19 and other pathogens

 Users and their needs